arve0/master/thesis.md

 1. Count number of rows and columns.
 2. Align TMA in microscope.
 3. Measure average inter sample displacement.
-4. Find the maximum sized specimen and measure it's size.
+4. Find the maximum sized specimen spot and measure it's size.
 5. Define an experiment holding the correct number of rows, columns, displacement between samples and sample size.
 6. Update inter sample offsets one by one.
-7. Potetially disable fields on specimen with smaller size than the largest.
+7. Potetially disable fields on specimen spots with smaller size than the largest.
 8. Potentially identify and rule out missing samples.
-9. Make sure autofocus positions will hold signal (e.g. specimen should be in the autofocus image).
+9. Make sure autofocus positions will hold signal (e.g. specimen spot should be in the autofocus image).
 10. Scan.